 NOTE: A driver referred for re-examination has the right to know who recommended them for review.
 Requests for re-examination can not be submitted anonymously.

-Sometimes, a physical or mental condition can impair a driver's ability to safely operate a motor vehicle.
+A physical or mental condition can sometimes impair a driver's ability to operate a motor vehicle safely.
 The most common of these conditions is poor vision; others include cognitive skills like memory, coordination, and flexibility.

-In some circumstances, drivers may have a restriction placed on their license.
+In some circumstances, drivers may have a restriction placed on their licenses.
 The types of restrictions vary and are based on the results of the vision test, driving test, and the examiner's assessment.
-A restricted license is intended to ensure that you are driving within your abilities.
-Some of the possible license restrictions are those that:
+A restricted license ensures that you are driving within your abilities.
+Some of the possible license restrictions are those which:

 - Require eyeglasses or corrective contact lenses to be worn